lanl/FLPR/docs/sphinx/conformance.rst

 - *label-do-stmt*
 - *non-block-do*

-Note that Hollerith contants are *not* implemented.
+Note that Hollerith constants are *not* implemented.

 --------------------------------